 Find out more about how we’re helping on our projects page.

 “When Harry and I started the Charlie Watkins Foundation, we focused on raising money in Charlie’s name to support initiatives such as Chat with Charlie, which we are proud to have delivered in partnership with Mid and North East Essex MIND over three years.
 As this initiative was coming to an end, we knew that we wanted to extend our support to other projects, both local and national, that are helping young adults with their mental health but, how could we best do this?

 Registering our own charity meant that we would be responsible for all the financial returns and audit as well as appointing an independent board of trustees.
-We soon realised that we did not have the expertise, or the time, to run a charity.
-We were however determined to continue organising fundraising activities in Charlie’s memory, but neither of us where confident that we knew how to find the best projects to support thus ensuring that your donations would be used wisely and for the purposes that we wanted to achieve.
-This is why we decided to continue to work with Essex Community Foundation (ECF).
+We soon realised that we did not have the expertise or the time to run a charity, plus neither of us were confident that we knew how to find the best projects to support.
+However, we were determined to continue organising fundraising activities in Charlie’s memory and ensure that your donations would be used wisely and for the purposes that we wanted to achieve.
+We therefore decided to work with Essex Community Foundation (ECF).

 To build on this, Harry and I are delighted to welcome Suzie Haworth with her wealth of experience working in the charitable sector.
 Suzie is working on our behalf to liaise with ECF to help manage the foundation, grow our communications, support and charitable work.
-This will enable us to continue our efforts to make a considerable difference to address today’s mental health crisis in young adults.
+This enables us to continue our efforts to make a considerable difference in today’s mental health crisis in young adults.

 Mental health in young people

 Mental health problems can affect anyone, regardless of age, gender, race or social background.